pystiche/papers/CONTRIBUTING.rst

 `issue <https://github.com/pmeier/pystiche_papers/issues>`_
 and discuss the feature with us first.

+To start working on ``pystiche_papers`` clone from the latest version and install the development requirements:

+.. code-block:: sh

+  PYSTICHE_PAPERS_ROOT = pystiche_papers
+  git clone https://github.com/pmeier/pystiche_papers $PYSTICHE_PAPERS_ROOT
+  cd $PYSTICHE_PAPERS_ROOT
+  pip install -r requirements-dev.txt pre-commit install

 Every PR is subjected to multiple checks that it has to pass before it can be merged.
 The checks are performed by `tox <https://tox.readthedocs.io/en/latest/>`_ .
-You can install it alongside all other development requirements with

-.. code-block:: sh

-  cd $PYSTICHE_PAPERS_ROOT
-  pip install -r requirements-dev.txt

 Below you can find details and instructions how to run the checks locally.

 Code format and linting
 -----------------------